optimumweb/wpboilerplate/README.md

     git clone git://github.com/optimumweb/wpboilerplate-child.git my-child-theme

-You should never have to modify the wpboilerplate theme.
-You should be working from the wpboilerplate-child theme to customize it to your needs.
+You should never modify the wpboilerplate theme.
+You should always be working from a copy of the wpboilerplate-child theme to customize it to your needs.

 To make sure you won't be modifying the original wpboilerplate-child theme, you should remove the origin and add yours.